Decoding the Collective Nouns of Jellyfish: A Deep Dive into Swarms, Blooms, and Other Aquatic Assemblages

 -

 Power Plants: Jellyfish can clog the intake pipes of power plants, causing disruptions and even power outages.
-This highlights the potential for unexpected and significant economic impacts Worth keeping that in mind..
+This highlights the potential for unexpected and significant economic impacts And it works..

 -